guildai/guildai/guild/tests/uat/keras-example-models.md

     >>> cd("examples/keras/mnist")

-This example doesn't have a modelfile:
+This example doesn't have a guildfile:

     >>> run("ls MODEL*")
     ls: ...MODEL*...: No such file or directory